Note: The links below will

 going back to my bunker now.
 Earthbound observers won't get to see the

-Yesterday's Space Day event featured John Glenn and Sally Ride.
+Yesterday's Space Day event featured talks from former astronauts John Glenn and Sally Ride.

 Senator Glenn summed up aviation history as he spoke at the National Air